 Transition Cafe – Fishguard

-Transition Cafe is a not-for-profit enterprise which reduces food waste and saves carbon by stopping food going to landfill.
-Volunteers and staff collect perfectly good food that local businesses and people don’t want and would otherwise throw away, and turn it into affordable healthy meals and take-aways.
-The cafe menu changes regularly, depending on what food has been given, all the food is good to eat although some may be past its ‘best before’ date.
-Staff and volunteers receive food safety and hygiene training and the cafe has a Grade 5 Food Hygiene rating.
+Background information: Transition Cafe was a not-for-profit enterprise to reduce food waste and save carbon by stopping food going to landfill.
+Volunteers and staff collected perfectly good food that local businesses and people didn’t want and would otherwise throw away, and turned it into affordable healthy meals and take-aways.
+The cafe menu changed regularly, depending on what food had been given, all the food was good to eat although some may be past its ‘best before’ date.
+Staff and volunteers received food safety and hygiene training and the cafe had a Grade 5 Food Hygiene rating.

 Transition Bro Gwaun’s Surplus Food Project has carbon reduction as its main aim, we think reducing food waste is everybody’s concern.
 Other food projects, such as food banks, re-distribute longer life ambient food.
-Transition Cafe does use these foods although we mainly make and sell meals and preserves from products with a short shelf life.
+Transition Cafe used these foods although we mainly made and sold meals and preserves from products with a short shelf life.
 These foods are those most often wasted i.e. fruit, vegetables, dairy, bakery and a small amount of meat.
-Food is collected from within a 15 mile radius, so keeping food miles low and ensuring that the food can be used quickly.
-And because the cooks never know what’s coming in, and at times have a very unusual range of ingredients to work with, they have to be extremely creative!
+Food is collected from within a 15 mile radius, so keeping food miles low and ensuring that the food can be used quickly (this food is now distributed via the community fridge).
+And because the cooks never knew what was coming in, and at times had a very unusual range of ingredients to work with, they had to be extremely creative!

 Caffi Cymunedol Transition – Abergwaun